mattcarlotta/snackables/README.md

 ## Load Method

-If you wish to manually load the **env.config.(m)js** file, then you can utilize the `load` method.
-Please note that this only **asynchronously** loads the configuration file and will not automatically assign Envs; instead, you'll have to manually pass its arguments to the [config method](#config-method).
+If you wish to manually load the **env.config.json** file, then you can utilize the `load` method.
+Please note that this **synchronously** loads the configuration file and will not automatically assign Envs; instead, you'll have to manually pass its arguments to the [config method](#config-method).

 ### Load Argument Options